lijunsong/pollen-rock/README.md

 ```
 $ raco pollen-rock
+Welcome to Pollen Rock 0.5.0 (Racket 6.8)
+Project root is /home/user/pollen-doc
-Your Web application is running at http://localhost:8000.
+Pollen Editor is running at http://localhost:8000 (accessible by all machines on your network)
-Stop this program at any time to terminate the Web Server.
+Ctrl-C at any time to terminate Pollen Rock.
 ```

 Open http://localhost:8000 in your browser.
 Your browser will display an index page that lists all files in your project.

+To secure your server, use `--local` option to limit server access to local apps.

 ### Use built-in editor

 The built-in editor supports only Racket (.rkt), HTML (.html), pollen files (.pm, .pp, .p).
-When you click a file name on the index page, server opens the editor only when the opening file is editable (supported).
-Otherwise your browser will display a page showing simple plain text.
+You can open supported file with the built-in editor on index page.
+Clicking an icon on the right of the file name opens the editor.

-The editor comes with preview and auto reload preview when you modifies the file.
-You can turn off auto reload preview in settings.
+The editor comes with render and auto-render when you modifies the file.
+You can turn off auto render in settings.

 You can also see what key bindings are provided in settings.
 For example, autocomplete by default is `Ctrl-Space` (only when the cursor is after a command char). `@` is used to insert either a command char or a `@`.

 (Key binding customization is not implemented so far)